Vision-Enhancing Superfoods for Your Eyes Image

 Antioxidants become more important as we age because they fight the oxidative stress levels in our bodies.
 Oxidants can cause eye problems like cataracts and macular degeneration as we get older.

 A word of warning here: make sure that you get organic raw cacao.
-The cacao that you find in most stores has had the nutrients and antioxidants destroyed during processing.
+The cacao that you find in most stores has had the nutrients and antioxidants destroyed during processing, especially if it’s being made into a chocolate bar.
 You may want to look for this product at a natural food store or a health food store.

 Kale